 Not all services provided through these housing counseling programs are free, though.
 For other services, housing counseling offices are allowed to charge a small fee.
 It is important for seniors to understand which HUD services may require a fee.
 This includes counseling regarding pre-purchase, reverse mortgages, renting, non-delinquency post-purchase counseling and more.
 If the agencies are going to charge for these services, then they must meet certain criteria.
 Though housing counseling agencies are allowed to charge for the aforementioned services, they must give counseling services free of charge to people who prove that they cannot afford to pay the normal prices.
 The agency must also tell the recipient about the fees before the services are provided.
 HUD’s program also ensures that agencies can only charge fees that are on par with the level and amount of service provided.
 If a senior has used a housing agency that did not comply with these rules, then he or she should contact the Office of Housing Counseling sector of HUD.
-Download our housing guide for details on requesting free housing counseling.
+Download our housing guide for more information on requesting free housing counseling.

 Get Tips to Avoid Foreclosure With Housing Counseling

 There are specific programs available to help people avoid foreclosures that housing counseling agencies can go over with a client.
 All of the counseling agencies sponsored by HUD are equipped to give seniors information on these services.
 One of these programs is the Homeowner Affordability and Stability Plan also known as HASP.
 Seniors may be eligible for a Making Home Affordable loan adjustment or to refinance and reduce their monthly payments.
 This service is meant to help people keep their homes.

 In the case that the senior needs assistance to understand the ins and outs of the Making Home Affordable programs, he or she can search for HUD counseling agencies in the area and obtain free counseling services.
 The counselor will help residents determine if they are eligible for this program and then help the senior complete an intake package for the program.
 Learn about the eligibility requirements for these programs by downloading our free guide.

 Information About Housing Counseling Availability